jesse-gallagher/xpages-runtime/README.md

 </activeProfiles>
 ```

 Such an update site can be built from a Notes or Domino installation using the [`generate-domino-update-site` Maven plugin](https://github.com/OpenNTF/generate-domino-update-site).
-This project expects an update site built with at leave version 3.3.0 of `generate-domino-update-site`.
+This project expects an update site built with at least version 3.3.0 of `generate-domino-update-site`.

 When using this runtime in your downstream project, that project should also include a repository reference for the Update Site accessed via the [`p2-layout-resolver` Maven plugin](https://github.com/OpenNTF/p2-layout-provider), configured with the ID `com.hcl.xsp.repo`.